-Very few state grants are portable from a student's home state.
-Historically, VT, RI, and PA have awarded grants to Saint Anselm students.
+- All other states - Very few state grants are portable from a student's home state.
+Historically, VT has awarded grants to Saint Anselm students.
 Check with your home state about eligibility and deadlines.
 Once we are notified of award amount and student eligibility is certified, the state grant will be added to the student's financial resources.

 Local Scholarships and Awards

 We strongly urge all students to apply for outside scholarships available from guidance counselors, the Web, and local civic and business organizations.
 Saint Anselm College is a matching partner in the Dollars for Scholars (Scholarship America) Program.

 Scholarships and Non-Need-Based Aid

 Saint Anselm offers many scholarships and awards that are based on your academic achievement, demonstrated leadership skills, or other criteria.
 You will be considered for these renewable scholarships based on your admission application and, in some cases, your financial aid application.
 Please refer to the financial aid section of the College Catalog for a complete listing of scholarships.

 You may receive more than one non-need based grant or scholarship not to exceed the cost of tuition.
 If you apply for need-based aid they will become a part of your need-based package according to institutional parameters.